anon-blue/anon.blue/README.txt

 t's a bee law.You're not supposed to talk to a human.
 I can't believe I'm doing this.
 I've got to.
 Oh, I can't do it.
 Oome on!
 No. Yes.
 No.  Do it.
 I can't.
   How should I start it?"You like jazz?"
 No, that's no good.
-Here sh      OK IM DONE IVE HAD EBO   NEOUGH  ENOUGH FUCK NO BACKSPACE ONE
+Here sh      OK IM DONE IVE HAD EBO   NEOUGH  ENOUGH FUCK NO BACKSPACE ONE     just type "BACKSPAC E PLEASE" and it will be magically enabled for you only,